Freshman to Senior Year Timeline & Advising

 Coursework: The focus of the senior year is on a set of electives in the student's chosen area of specialization or interest, the student design project, internship, and undergraduate research.

-Learn and Experience: Students continue senior elective sequences and select other electives that allow exploration for additional areas of interest.
+Learn and Experience: Students continue the EE Track and select other electives that allow exploration for additional areas of interest.
 The three-quarter EE Senior Capstone Project, viewed as an academic career highlight by most students, provides an opportunity to participate in and complete a team project.
 Final projects are then presented at a year-end event with each student group participating in a project presentation before a panel of experts from academia and industry that select award winners.

 Three Tiers of EE Advising